BEST INSURANCE = LEVEL FLOTATION

 - 1 flooded boat

-If you can keep your boat afloat, you have a much higher chance of survival as you're not exposed to dangers in the ocean and exposure to hypothermia.
+If you can stay inside a balanced boat (instead of clinging to its upturned hull), you have a higher chance of survival, as you're not exposed to dangers in the ocean, or exposure to hypothermia.

-Dangerous, really?
-Yes, because this smaller amount of flotation is often placed under a vessel's floor or in the seats, so when that boat then takes on water, the buoyancy (air) is under or below the weight of the crew.
-Where does air want to go when it's underwater?
-The flotation rises the hull to one side, the water sloshes to the other side, the boat loses all balance, and the crew is tipped into the drink, while all your fishing & safety gear sinks.
-It's a traumatic story we hear frequently, and it happens very fast!
+This smaller amount of flotation is often placed under a vessel's floor or in the seats, so when that boat then takes on water, the buoyancy (air) is under or below the weight of the crew.
+Air always wants to rise when it's underwater, so the flotation forces one side of the hull up, making the water slosh to the other side, and the boat loses all balance, tipping the crew out.
+All your fishing & safety gear sinks.
+It's a traumatic story we hear frequently, and it happens within seconds -- faster than it takes to put on life-jackets.

 Well, Level flotation takes up more room inside, and is more expensive to build into a boat, so Basic/Positive flotation is used to keep space at a maximum and retail prices affordable.
 Basic/Positive flotation is meant to keep a compromised boat from sinking down to the depths.
 It just leaves the crew paddling and clinging to the bow (usually) until help arrives, so life-jackets are paramount to survival.